 Opaque Twist Stems

-Georgian opaque twist wine glasses are the second most common form after classical plain stems and they are the easiest to recognise and have mesmerising variations in both pattern and colour.
+Georgian opaque twist wine glasses are the second most common form of all Georgian glasses after classical plain stems and they are the easiest to recognise and have mesmerising variations in both pattern and colour.
+In the USA opaque twist glasses are often referred to as cotton twist stems, cotton twist glasses or simply 18th century twist stem glasses.

 Placing enamel canes into a metal cylinder and filling with molten glass ensured each cane retained their relative position.
 A process of re-heating and drawing out the stem and carefully twisting the rod resulted in a seemingly endless variety of patterns.
 The addition of coloured rods further increased the variation and complexity of structure within the stems.